novaMe/VueLearn/README.md

 # run all tests
 npm test
 ```
+## Introduction
+> This file is a simple todo list made by vue.js framework.
+It is a process of learning vue 1.0.
 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).